 The great economies have always been built on cause and effect.
-When businesses are primed to succeed, unemployment reduces.
-The fact is, a company is either in growth or decline, and to ensure our future employment, growth quite obviously is imperative.
+When businesses are primed to succeed, unemployment is reduced.
+The fact is, a company is either in growth or decline and to ensure our future employment, growth quite obviously is imperative.
 With future-first thinking, new employment opportunities are created, even as old positions become redundant.
 This sounds simple enough but is there enough of a focus on the cause of growth – the essential factors that stimulate profitability and employment?

 Ivan Radmore, CEO of the free-to-access online business platform BuzzApex, believes we often overlook the essential building blocks.
 The purpose of a business is to make a profit.
 Any employment offered is a direct result of that profit.
 If we accept that employment is a by-product of business, then it’s not difficult to relate that back to unemployment.
 It is, therefore, reasonable to accept that any country with an unacceptable unemployment ratio to population also suffers from a shackled business environment, as the two are systemic.
 What is defined as acceptable is very much dependent on the country and industry leaders’ definition.”